 Acrobat is more than just about exporting files, of course, and you can create, edit, export, sign, and review the documents being worked on collaboratively.
 This of course includes any spreadsheets that you export from PDF format.

-Nitro Pro is a simple and streamlined application that allows you to turn PDF files into Excel documents with a minimum of fuss.
+The Nitro Productivity Platform (previously Productivity Suite) is a full-featured and streamlined application that allows you to turn PDF files into Excel documents with a minimum of fuss.
 Indeed, Nitro claims that its tool allows people to convert PDFs into any Microsoft Office format within a matter of seconds.

 Using the application, you can edit all images, text and pages stored in a PDF document and transfer them into an Excel spreadsheet.
 Just like the Adobe offering, you’re able to add and request digital signatures on PDF documents.